 Verifying and Adjusting Temperature Rise Verify the temperature rise through the furnace is within the range specified on the furnace rating plate.
-Temperature rises outside the specified range could result in premature heat exchanger failure.
+Temperature rises outside the specified range could result in premature heat exchanger failure and/or cycling on limit switch.

 Place thermometers in the return and supply air stream as close to the furnace as possible.
 The thermometer on the supply air side must be shielded from direct radiation from the heat exchanger to avoid false readings.
 Adjust all registers and duct dampers to the desired position and run the furnace for ten to fifteen minutes before taking any temperature readings.
 The temperature rise is the difference between the supply and return air temperatures.

 For typical duct systems, the temperature rise will fall within the range specified on the rating plate with the blower speed at the factory recommended setting.
 If the temperature rise measured is outside the range specified, it may be necessary to change the blower speed.
-Lower blower speeds will increase the temperature rise and higher blower speeds will decrease the temperature rise.
-The furnace is equipped with a multi-speed motor.
-Heating and cooling speed selection is made by moving the leads on the integrated control located in the furnace.
-The wiring diagram on the furnace and Figure 28 show the speed taps for adjusting motor speed.